SecKatie/ha-wyzeapi/README.md

 * Visit the discussions tab on this repo
 * For bugs or feature requests create an issue
 * Check out the [wiki](https://github.com/SecKatie/ha-wyzeapi/wiki)!

-## Reporting an Issue

-1. Setup your logger to print debug messages for this component by adding this to your `configuration.yaml`:
-    ```yaml
-    logger:
-     default: warning
-     logs:
-       custom_components.wyzeapi: debug
-       wyzeapy: debug
-    ```
-2. Restart HA
-3. Verify you're still having the issue
-4. File an issue in this Github Repository (being sure to fill out every provided field)